michhottinger/unit3-sprint2-sprint-challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  This is a one to one relationship because they are directly linked.
+It can also be a one to many since in theory, one employee can have mulitple territories.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  MongoDB is great for document based data in which it is not necessarily on a table such as in blogs where documents are the primary data source.
+This has less rules and order and more flexibility.
+In contrast, SQL is tabular and more confined.
 - What is "NewSQL", and what is it trying to achieve?
+NewSQL is trying to be the "best of all worlds" by enabling flexibility and order at the same time.

 ### Part 5 - Turn it in!
 Provide all the files you wrote (`demo_data.py`, `northwind.py`), as well as